HenryCWong/genomic-barcode-counter/README.md

 If the user is analyzing different runs, the user can use this script to combine all the `*.counts` files created by the `barcodeCounter.jl` script to form one singular count.
 The output is in a `.tsv` format made from a dataframe.

 **run.sh**
-Runs one fastq file
+Runs `barcodeCounter` on one fastq file.

 **runAll.sh**
-Runs all fastq files in the specified directory and runs `combineFiles.jl` to merge all files into one tsv file.
+Runs `barcodeCounter` on all fastq files in the specified directory and runs `combineFiles.jl` to merge all files into one tsv file.

 ## Requirements
 julia v1.4.3